Eco-Friendly vs Sustainable: What's the Difference?

 6. Get your gas and electricity from a provider that uses renewable energy and reduces pollution

 If you're unsure about a brand or product's eco-friendly claims, check whether they carry any recognized sustainability certifications.
-These are checks carried out by independent bodies, designed to help you verify that brands are genuinely committed to sustainability and that products are safe for you and the environment.
+Independent bodies carry out these checks to help you verify that brands are genuinely committed to sustainability and that products are safe for you and the environment.

 Frequently Asked Questions